We are glad you have found us. If you or your loved one suffers from a major mental illness, we can help.

 NAMI (National Alliance on Mental Illness) San Fernando Valley has partnered with Wisdom Legacy to create a book about living with mental illness.
 Family members and individuals living with mental illness contribute deeply personal stories to an online forum created by Wisdom Legacy with the goal of capturing and publishing one million stories.

-Starting September 1, 2012 participants will be required to register or re-register for the new term at www.ralphs.com (our NAMI SFV code is #92030)
+If you are currently enrolled in our Ralphs Community Contribution Program ... remember to re-register each year in September.
+All participants are required to register or re-register for the new term at www.ralphs.com (our NAMI SFV code is #92030)

 Hillary: Her Story